rbren/lucy/README.md

 LUCY
 ====
-lucy is a tool for sharing, coordinating, and automating code. lucy works by feeding JSON into templated code to produce customized code that compiles and runs.
+lucy is a tool for sharing, coordinating, and automating code in any language. lucy works by feeding JSON into code templates, producing customized code that compiles and runs.

-lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info for access.
+lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info.

 ## Installation
 You'll need nodejs to run lucy:<br>
 https://github.com/joyent/node/wiki/installing-node.js-via-package-manager

-Then you can run
 ```bash
 sudo npm install -g lucy
 ```